 Our partnership model

-- Build + equity/revenue share: We reduce the cash cost in exchange for a stake in the product’s success.
-Best for teams with strong tools but limited budgets.
+- Build + equity/revenue share: reduced cash cost in exchange for a stake.

-We evaluate the tool, the market, and the team before proposing a structure.
+We evaluate the tool, market, and team before proposing.
 See build partner vs paying upfront.

 Does the existing codebase matter?
 Yes.
-If the internal tool is well-structured, we can extend it.
-If it was hacked together (most are), we may rebuild the core while preserving the workflow logic.
-We assess this during Discovery.
+If well-structured, we extend it.
+If hacked together (most are), we rebuild the core while preserving workflow logic.
+We assess during Discovery.

 Can we keep using the internal version while building the SaaS?
 Yes.
-We build the SaaS version in parallel.
-Your team continues using the internal tool until the SaaS version is ready and migrated.
+We build the SaaS in parallel.
+Your team keeps using the internal tool until the SaaS is ready and migrated.

 Who owns the IP?
 If your company built the internal tool, your company owns the IP.
-The SaaS version is built on top of that IP.
 Ownership is clear from day one.

 Have an internal tool others want?